thycotic/Discovery/SQL/readme.md

 ### Privileged Account

-The scanner will require an account that has privileges to the SQL Server instance(s) discoverd on each target.
+The scanner will require an account that has the needed permission to discovery SQL Logins on any SQL Server instance(s) discoverd on each target.
 The script provided supports utilizing a Windows Login (domain account) or SQL Login (e.g. the `sa` account).

+> The minimum permission required to find SQL Logins on a SQL Server instance is `ALTER ANY LOGIN`.

-Alternatively the account used in your Discovery (e.g. Discovery Source configuration) or Distributed Engine (e..g PowerShell runas secret) can be utilized.
+Alternatively the account used in your Discovery (e.g. Discovery Source configuration) or Distributed Engine (e..g PowerShell runas secret) can be utilized, if proper permission is assigned.

 ## Secret Server Configuration